 The Concept of Space-Time

 At this point, we probably should try to qualify the previous description of the ‘nature of the universe’ by adding some additional concepts related to spacetime.
-While the discussion in this section related to relativity has been now been superseded by the specific discussion of both ‘special and general relativity’, there may still be some benefits to presenting some of the basic tenets of general relativity for reference within the current discussion:
+While the discussion in this section related to relativity has now been superseded by the specific discussion of both ‘special and general relativity’, there may still be some benefits to presenting some of the basic tenets of general relativity for reference within the current discussion:

 As far back as 1908, Hermann Minkowski proclaimed that our intuitive understanding of space and time was fundamentally flawed and that only spacetime existed.